 1. Basilica di Santa Maria del Fiore, Florence | Churches Architecture

 The Florence Cathedral has the largest masonry dome having a diameter of 130 feet, which was a structural marvel of that era.
 This church is also the largest in Italy and is built in Italian Gothic and early Renaissance style.
 The vast interior has pavements in colored marble as well as white marble facades which are seen in green, pink, and white hues.

 2. Abbey of Saint-Denis, Paris

-The beginning of a new style in architecture, Abbey of Saint-Denis is the first Gothic structure that was transformed from Romanesque style for the accommodation of larger crowds.
-Rib vaults and pointed arches were experimented to create more interior spaces which also led to astoundingly thinner walls, and huge window openings having stained-glass, flooding the interior with colorful lights.
+The beginning of a new style in architecture, the Abbey of Saint-Denis is the first Gothic structure that was transformed from Romanesque style for the accommodation of larger crowds.
+Rib vaults and pointed arches were experimented to create more interior spaces which also led to astoundingly thinner walls, and huge window openings having stained glass, flooding the interior with colorful lights.